AhmadEleiwa/JEngine/README.md

 ### Window

 Window objects is for creating instance of Window class.
 The window is what the user can see from rendering objects.
-So all objects we wont to see them wiith shown in this Window.
+So all objects we want to see are shown in this Window.

 ```java
 Window(width, height, title)